September 12th, 2005

 Some people might give FEMA the benefit of the doubt, that maybe this decision was a gut reaction that they didn’t quite think through.
 However, considering the amount of red tape that even the local DMV has, I can’t fathom that this was a spur-of-the-moment decision.
 Fortunately, a judge has granted a temporary restraining order “to prevent emergency officials in the Hurricane Katrina disaster zone from preventing the media from covering the recovery […]”.

-One Response to “CNN Sues to Cover New Orleans”
+One thought on “CNN Sues to Cover New Orleans

 Leave a Reply